SAP/karma-ui5/README.md

 For more information, see the ["Configuration File" documentation from Karma](https://karma-runner.github.io/latest/config/configuration-file.html).

-## Karma configuration requirements
+## Karma Configuration Requirements

-There is an important requirement for this plugin that needs to be respected in order to use it.
+There is an important requirement for using this plugin:

-The karma `basePath` option **must point to your project root, not to a subfolder** like "webapp".
-This is the default, when your `karma.conf.js` is in the project root and `basePath` is not set.
+- The karma `basePath` option **must point to your project root, not to a subfolder** like "webapp".
+This is the default when your `karma.conf.js` is in the project root.
 It is required for the [type detection](#type) and automatic inclusion of your project files.

 ## Options

 All configuration options need to be defined in an `ui5` object in your Karma configuration:

 ```js
 module.exports = function(config) {
   config.set({